Project-Books/book-project/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Resolved any merge conflicts

+For any of the optional checkboxes (e.g. the screenshots one), still check it if it does not apply.

-If in doubt, get in touch with us via our [Slack workspace](https://join.slack.com/t/teambookproject/shared_invite/zt-h6vx3n8l-KN8QnO50r7QWZHgHFnFdPw)
+If in doubt, get in touch with us via our [Slack workspace](https://join.slack.com/t/teambookproject/shared_invite/zt-i7lept44-rgJ9yB0A2vedJTLyyfkjKQ)